-- The framework would be rolled out progressively, beginning with key agencies such as the Ministries of Social Development, Education, Health, and Justice (agencies suggested during consultation).
-This would provide additional flexibility to adapt the framework to ensure that it provides the information needed and supports the change we want to see without creating a compliance burden on agencies. - The framework will feed into our reporting obligations under the UNCRPD as well as support the proposed Accessibility Committee with better data and evidence about the barriers experienced by the Deaf community, including Turi Māori. - Part of the function to monitor and report on government agencies' actions will include information gathering from the relevant agencies.
+- 55. Part of the function to monitor and report on government agencies' actions will include information gathering from the relevant agencies.
 This should also be reflected in the amended Act.
-Such information will support evidence-based strategic advice on what is working well and what needs to change to support improved outcomes for the Deaf community. - It also sends a strong signal to government agencies about their responsibilities under the Act and demonstrates to the Deaf community the commitment to a better understanding of agencies' actions to support improved outcomes for Deaf people.
+Such information will support evidence-based strategic advice on what is working well and what needs to change to support improved outcomes for the Deaf community. - 56.
+It also sends a strong signal to government agencies about their responsibilities under the Act and demonstrates to the Deaf community the commitment to a better understanding of agencies' actions to support improved outcomes for Deaf people.